codegrump/grumpsolve/README.md

 ##The plan
 * [x] symbolic algebra
 * [x] simple newton solver
+* [x] 2d points, linear rings, line segments which can be constrained across coordinate systems
+* [ ] .grump scripting language for 2d sketches
+* [ ] more 2d geometries which can be constrained across geometries
 * [ ] substitution and simple optimizations for solver
-* [ ] 2D geometric constraints represented as equations
-* [ ] .grump scripting language for 2d sketches
-* [ ] 3d geometric constraints represented as equations
-* [ ] .grump scripting language for 3d models